-- 2. Comments on the valuation results as of October 1, 2023 are given in Section V and further discussion of the contribution levels is set out in Section VI. - 3.
-Schedule C shows the development of the actuarial value of assets.
+- Comments on the valuation results as of October 1, 2024 are given in Section V and further discussion of the contribution levels is set out in Section VI. - 3.
+Schedules B and C show the development of the market value of assets and actuarial value of assets, respectively. - 4.
 Schedule E of this report outlines the full set of actuarial assumptions and methods employed.

-There have been no chances since the previous valuation.
-Note that actuarial gains and losses are measured under the assumptions in effect at the beginning of the year. - 4.
+There have been no changes since the previous valuation.
+Note that actuarial gains and losses are measured under the assumptions in effect at the beginning of the year. - 5.
 Schedule F of this report outlines the main System provisions employed.
+There have been no changes since the previous valuation.